Compressed Hypothesis Testing: To Mix or Not to Mix?: Numerical Experiments

 \subsection{Random variables with different means and variances}

-We further test the error probability performance of mixed observations for two Gaussian distributions with different means and variances.
-Fig. \ref{fig:comparision_LRT_MP_LASSO_diff_mean_var1} and \ref{fig:comparision_LRT_MP_LASSO_diff_mean_var2} show the results when two types of random variables have different means and variances.
-The abnormal and normal random variables follow $\mathcal{N}(0, 1)$, and $\mathcal{N}(7,100)$ respectively.
-We obtain the error probability from 1000 random trials.
-The simulation results show that CLRT and MP still identify the abnormal random variables with fewer observations than SLRT.
+We further test the performance of mixed observations in error probability for two Gaussian distributions with different means and variances.
+Figs. \ref{fig:comparision_LRT_MP_LASSO_diff_mean_var1} and \ref{fig:comparision_LRT_MP_LASSO_diff_mean_var2} show the results when two types of random variables have different means and variances.
+The abnormal and normal random variables follow $\cN(0, 1)$, and $\cN(7,100)$ respectively.
+We obtain the error probability from 1000 random trials for each $m$.
+The simulation results show that CLT and MP still identify the abnormal random variables with fewer observations than SLT.